mui/material-ui/docs/pages/blog/2021-q2-update.md

 ### Core components

-- 🔥 We have made enough progress to ship [v5.0.0-beta.0](https://github.com/mui-org/material-ui/releases/tag/v5.0.0-beta.0).
-A few statistics to give an idea of the effort that went into it:
+- 🔥 We've made enough progress to ship [v5.0.0-beta.0](https://github.com/mui-org/material-ui/releases/tag/v5.0.0-beta.0).
+Here are a few statistics to give an idea of the effort that went into it:

   - [12 months](/blog/2020-q2-update/#product) of dedicated focus.
 Early on, we stopped work on v4 to fully dedicate to this effort.
-  - 3,475 pull requests
+  - 3,475 pull requests.
   - 5,092 commits (the extra commits came from the merge of [material-ui-pickers](https://github.com/mui-org/material-ui-pickers))
-  - 398 new contributors
+  - 398 new contributors.
-  - The equivalent of, on average, four full-time developers working on it (core team + community).
+  - The equivalent of four full-time developers working on it on average (core team + community).
   - 38 alpha releases, we release once a week.

 - 👩‍🎤 We have rolled out the new **style engine** to all the components.
   The community provided invaluable assistance in completing this effort.
   In v5, we have standardized on the `styled()` API as the styling foundation we build on top of, and introduced the [the `sx` prop](https://next.material-ui.com/system/the-sx-prop/) for one-off customizations.
-  This API is loved by the community and implemented by a number of styling libraries: styled-components, emotion, stitches, goober, etc. It allows us to support them all, with [adapters](https://next.material-ui.com/guides/styled-engine/#how-to-switch-to-styled-components).
+  The `styled()` API is loved by the community, and implemented by a number of styling libraries: styled-components, emotion, stitches, goober, etc. It allows us to support them all with [adapters](https://next.material-ui.com/guides/styled-engine/#how-to-switch-to-styled-components).

-- ⚒️ We added a [codemod CLI](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod) and 17 transformations to automatically migrate codebases from v4 to v5.
+- ⚒️ We added a [codemod CLI](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod) and 17 transformations (so far) to automatically migrate codebases from v4 to v5.
-  If you're not familiar with what a codemod is, you can follow [this presentation](https://www.youtube.com/watch?v=H9qtLutnT_g).
+  If you're not familiar with what a codemod is, check out [this presentation](https://www.youtube.com/watch?v=H9qtLutnT_g).

 - 💄 We have [updated](https://next.material-ui.com/components/slider/#sizes) the style of the Slider to better match the Material Design guidelines, and kept a similar style as before under `size="small"`:

   <a href="https://next.material-ui.com/components/slider/#sizes"><img loading="lazy" src="/static/blog/2021-q2-update/slider.png" alt="" style="width: 838px; margin-bottom: 16px;" /></a>

-- ✨ The new style engine has unlocked problems on the Grid component that we couldn't solve before with JSS.
+- ✨ The new style engine has unlocked problems on the Grid component that we couldn't solve before with JSS:

   We have added support for [row & column](https://next.material-ui.com/components/grid/#row-amp-column-spacing) spacing: